Messaging Analytics

 3. Confirm the Email address where you want to receive the file.
 Click Ok to start the export.

-4. Upon request, the system generates the report and sends it automatically to the requester’s email address.
+4. Upon request, the system generates the analytics and reporting and sends it automatically to the requester's email address.

 • The CSV file includes both paid and free messages, reflecting the raw data provided by Meta, and is detailed daily.